Many gardeners have dealt with the irritation of finding grubs in the soil among their plants.

 3. Milky Spore

-This is a naturally occurring bacterium that, once applied in your garden, won’t harm you or your plants.
+Once applied in your garden, this naturally occurring bacterium won’t harm you or your plants.

 Milky spore is highly effective as a natural grub killer.
 However, it can take up to two years to see the full effect.